rubengut/update-credentials/README.md

 ## Run the script

-Now you can run the script specifying one or more enviroments
+Now you can run the script specifying one or more enviroments (you may need to `chmod +x` first)

 ```
 ./update-credentials.sh dev